 Although it’s one of Google’s least-known services (especially outside the US), Google Voice can be very useful for travelers.
-This call and voicemail service gives you a new US number, or lets you move across your existing one, and lets you use it like a regular cell number.
+This call and voicemail service gives you a new US number (or you can move across your existing one,) and lets you use it like a regular cell number.

 You can receive calls and texts from the app or website, get voicemails, make calls, and receive texts or transcribed voicemails in your e-mail.

 The service is fully free, except for calls to countries outside the US and Canada, which are still very affordable.
 As long as you have Wi-Fi or cell data your number keeps working, at a fraction of the cost of most roaming plans.